BEAM-Labs/FoldBench/README.md

 - Success is defined as:
   - For protein–ligand interfaces: LRMSD < 2 Å and LDDT-PLI > 0.8
   - For all other interfaces: DockQ ≥ 0.23
+- We developed an algorithm to identify and prevent overfitting of models on FoldBench, ensuring fair and reliable evaluation.

 ## 📈 Detailed Performance Analysis